 - Gardner syndrome, a type of familial polyposis

 - Peutz-Jeghers syndrome, a genetic condition

-- hepatitis B, an infection that can be acute or chronic
+- hepatitis B, a viral infection that can be acute or chronic

 The majority of gallbladder polyps are pseudopolyps or inflammatory polyps.
 These do not cause complications and are not associated with cancer.

 Only true gallbladder polyps are associated with cancer.
-The stages of gallbladder cancer range from 0–5, with stage 5 being the most advanced.
+The stages of gallbladder cancer range from 0 to 5, with stage 5 being the most advanced.

-Doctors detect fewer than 10% of gallbladder cancer cases when they are stages 0 or 1.
-They diagnose the majority of cancerous gallbladder polyps when they are more advanced than stage 1.
+Doctors detect fewer than 10% of gallbladder cancer cases when they are at stage 0 or 1.
+They diagnose the majority of cancerous gallbladder polyps at a more advanced stage.

-Below are factors that can increase the risk of developing gallbladder cancer:
+Factors that can increase a person’s risk of developing gallbladder cancer